-training can help you tone and lowering barriers.
-Recognize that it encourage productive debate without hurting takes determination and resolve to restore feelings or wounding character.
+Conflict-resolution training can help you encourage productive debate without hurting feelings or wounding character.
 Trust grows, and difficult ideas can be processed to reach consensus on solutions.
 Once again, it's up to you to set an example by developing this vital leadership skill.

-affirming others with constructive feedback It's just as important to recognize when you and set the stage for positive reinforcement and your team members are agreeing too quickly encouragement.
-Consistent, honest feedback and to assess whether consensus is authentic.
+It's just as important to recognize when you and your team members are agreeing too quickly and to assess whether consensus is authentic.
 Teams often avoid discomfort by falling into "groupthink;" instead of debating solutions, members "go along just to get along."